 See below for more details on YLD programming:

 A unique series that attracts hundreds of young professionals each year by providing participants with innovative programming in a relaxed social setting.
 LEADS takes place over the course of eight sessions and offers an introductory exploration of the Jewish community and contemporary issues.
-LEADS groups (roughly 10-15 individuals) are formed in multiple areas of the city and participants are matched together based on age and location.
+LEADS groups (roughly 10-15 individuals) are formed in multiple areas of the city and participants are matched together based on age.
 After most sessions, all groups come together at a bar for a happy hour.

 New to the Community